Blackout-Technologies/Nimrod/README.md

 # Nimrod
-Leightweight Rync for project folders.
+Leightweight rync for project folders.
+Executes on save.

 > Nimrod, a biblical figure described as a king of Shinar, was, according to the Book of Genesis and Books of Chronicles, the son of Cush, the great-grandson of Noah.
 The Bible states that he was "a mighty hunter before the Lord [and] .... began to be mighty in the earth".
 Extra-biblical traditions associating him with the Tower of Babel led to his reputation as a king who was rebellious against God.